 There are some issues that come up though.
 This thread on the Samba forum goes into detail, but suffice to say that the Check Engine Light (CEL) will stay on because the transmission control module (TCM) no longer receives signals from the missing transmission.
 It will log up to 14 codes for missing signals.
 If you remove the TCM you will get ABS and stability control warning lights and your ABS will not function.
 In several states a CEL means you can’t pass yearly inspection and you can’t register the vehicle.

 After much research and tinkering I’ve come up with a solution in the form of a hardware hack.
 First of all, you need to leave the TCM and it’s wire harness that used to connect to the transmission installed in the van.
 The wire harness is needed to connect to the device I’ve come up with.
 I call this device the Transmission Emulator.
-It’s made up of 8 relays (one is a spare) and a few connector sockets.
-The connectors are for the two speed sensors and the valve body harness.
+It’s made up of the same solenoids and ribbon cable that is inside the transmission.
+The external connectors are for the two speed sensors and the valve body harness.
 There is also a plug that connects to the multi-function switch socket that replaces the switch.
-The relays take the place of the solenoids and the speed sensor connectors are simply jumper wired.
-When installed the TCU thinks the relays are the solenoids, the speed sensors are there and the multi-function switch is in D position.
+The speed sensor connectors are simply jumper wired.
+When installed the TCU detects the solenoids, the speed sensors are there and the multi-function switch is in D position.
 So as far as the TCM is concerned, the vehicle is turned on, not moving and in drive.
 There is no longer a reason to request a CEL from the engine control module.

 Installation is very straight forward.
 Plug the three connectors into the emulator and install the jumper plug into the multi-function switch.
 Connect a code scanner, turn on ignition switch, clear all codes and no more check engine light!